Keyfactor/ansible-ejbca-signserver-playbooks/ansible_ejbca_ca_ee/README.md

 - Internet Access
 - Access to a repository containing packages, likely on the internet.
 - A recent version of [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
-(Tests run on the current, previous and next release of Ansible.)
 - A web respository that has the enterprise version of EJBCA to download
 - A host from where to run the Ansible playbook
 - A host where to install EJBCA on, reachable form the Ansible host using SSH with configured SSH keys for SSH agent based login